rparnas/ry-docs/design-standard.md

 __Good: This layer also indicates the interface's connection state.__

 ### Rule of Opposites
 Don't write something if the opposite is nonsensical.
 Improper opposites often reveal inappropriate subjective commentary.
-The design should instead stand on its own merit.
+The design should stand on its own merit.

 Example: